iotbits-us/mbox.iotbits.net/docs/introduction.md

 A key factor that makes ModbusBox flexible is its manifest file that is available to the user exposed in the file system system.

-This manifest file is in **JSON** format and can be downloaded and uploaded from the **WebUI**.
+This manifest file is in **JSON** format and can be downloaded and uploaded from the **Web-UI**.
 It is possible to modify the registers and functions of each of the slaves included in ModbusBox by default as well as add new slaves following the instructions provided in the official documentation or using our [Manifest Editor](mbox.iotbits.net/manifest-editor) web app.

 ## Current Limitations

-As we have stated before, our **ModbusBox** only works with slaves that uses **Modbus RTU** as its communication protocol.
-Other communications protocol such as **Modbus TCP** will be added in further development of this product but at this time it only supports **Modbus RTU**.
+As we have stated before, our ModbusBox only works with slaves that uses Modbus RTU as its communication protocol.
+Other communications protocol such as Modbus TCP will be added in further development of this product but at this time it only supports Modbus RTU.